 Unwittingly, our lunchtime scramble had demonstrated the self-fulfilling effects of popularity.
 Facing a surplus of restaurant choices, and a limited appetite for due diligence, we substituted popularity for a more objective assessment of quality, price and value.
-But in a town filled with wandering, lost tourists, one clearly did not necessarily equate to the other.
+In a town filled with wandering, lost tourists, one clearly did not necessarily equate to the other.

 A similar phenomenon occurs in the employment arena.
 Graduates of prestigious schools tend to be rated higher than those who attended other institutions while employees of well-regarded organizations bath in the glow of their employers’ reputations.
 The assumption in both instances is that these successful, prestigious institutions only associate with the best and brightest and thus their employees/graduates can be assumed to be of a higher caliber.

 Unfortunately, the same phenomenon works in reverse.
-The longer an executive is unemployed, the more likely it is that potential employers will view his/her unemployment as a red flag, much like a house that has been on the market longer than the perceived norm.
+The longer an executive is unemployed, the more likely it is that potential employers will view his/her unemployment as a red flag, much like a house that has been on the market longer than the expected norm.
 Organizations begin to question whether the broader market knows something about this candidate that they don’t know.
 Such logic feeds onto itself, and companies begin to shy away from these executives, leading to ever-worsening job prospects.
 Candidates often attempt to counter this bias by tinkering with dates on their resumes or re-framing periods of unemployment to read ‘consulting’.
-Ageism works in much the same way as many executives of a certain vintage can attest.
+Ageism works in the same way as executives of a certain vintage can attest.

 About the Author